-With brimonidine as an active ingredient, the drops directly target redness providing a noticeable reduction within one minute that lasts up to 8 hours.
+With brimonidine as an active ingredient, LUMIFY drops directly target redness providing a noticeable reduction within one minute that lasts up to 8 hours.

 Clinically proven to provide whiter eyes for up to 12 hours, Clear Eyes uses naphazoline hydrochloride to relieve redness.